 Are my IUD and cup a good match?

-Birth control and the cup: let’s break it down!
+Contraception and cups: let’s break it down!

-Let’s talk about birth control
+Let’s talk contraception

-Let’s talk about the cup
+Let’s talk cups

 What is an IUD?